gitpan/App-tkiv/iv.pod

 	for fine-grained scrolling.
 A low value enables precise positioning with the scroll wheel, high values scroll fast.

+    dirTreeStartPos	=> 0.,
+	The initial position of the dir tree view relative from the top.
+	The default is to show the top of the tree if there is more than the current window to be viewed and a scrollbar is shown.
+Setting dirTreeStartPos to 1. will show the bottom of the tree on startup.
+	A value of .5 will show the middle.

 =head2 Key bindings

 Key bindings.
 Most are the same as the windows program IrfanView, after